When is American Gods season three released? What’s going to happen?

 — Neil Gaiman (@neilhimself) April 16, 2019

-Many of the essential solid are anticipated to return, together with Ricky Whittle (Shadow Moon), Ian McShane (Odin/Mr Wednesday), Emily Browning (Laura Moon), and Crispin Glover (Mr World).
+Many of the important forged are anticipated to return, together with Ricky Whittle (Shadow Moon), Ian McShane (Odin/Mr Wednesday), Emily Browning (Laura Moon), and Crispin Glover (Mr World).

-And musician Marilyn Manson has now joined the solid as a brand new character, a “Nordic death metal frontman” named Johan Wengren who has ties to Ian Mcshane’s Wednesday by his “Viking metal band” Blood Death.
+And musician Marilyn Manson has now joined the forged as a brand new character, a “Nordic death metal frontman” named Johan Wengren who has ties to Ian Mcshane’s Wednesday via his “Viking metal band” Blood Death.

 Manson is anticipated to seem in 4 episodes of the third season.